vincentmajor/ctsa_prediction/README.md

 The output is a well formatted csv file of predicted probabilities, one figure of ROCs, and a csv file of AUCs.

-NOTE: This script is indended to be an example.
+NOTE: This script is intended to be an example.
 Ideally cross validation should be used and these scripts can be modified to do so.

+### Decompression of data and embeddings

+The bash script [`decompress_data_and_embeddings.sh`](https://github.com/vincentmajor/ctsa_prediction/blob/master/decompress_data_and_embeddings.sh) is provided to ease the use of the raw text corpus and embeddings.
+Simply download the compressed files from [here](drive.google.com) into the head directory and the script will decompress the four files into their correct place.
+The script executes in 3 minutes.